grantsru/regex101/README.md

 # Regular Expressions 101
 All information from a Udemy tutorial.
+Course can be found here: https://www.udemy.com/learn-regular-expressions-in-online-regex-course/learn/v4/

 ## What is a regular expression?
 It is a sequence of symbols and characters expressing a string or pattern to be searched for within a longer piece of text.